List of The Books of Magic characters

-The Books of Magic was a four-issue mini-series published by DC Comics written by Neil Gaiman, later revived as an ongoing series written by John Ney Rieber (issues 1–50) and Peter Gross (issues 51–75).
+The Books of Magic is a four-issue mini-series published by DC Comics written by Neil Gaiman, later revived as an ongoing series written by John Ney Rieber (issues #1–50) and Peter Gross (issues #51–75).
 The comics told the story of Timothy Hunter, a teenager who was destined to grow up into his world's greatest magician.
 It finished after 75 issues, before being relaunched as Hunter: The Age of Magic by writer Dylan Horrocks.